AutoParams/AutoParams/README.md

 ### Repeat

 Unit tests can be repeated with arbitrary test data.
-Set `repeat` property of `@AutoSource` annotation as many times as you want to repeat.
+Set the `repeat` property of the `@AutoSource` annotation as many times as you want to repeat.

 ```java
 @ParameterizedTest